 Legal accounting standards may differ by jurisdiction; therefore, it’s important to familiarise yourself with the specifics of the rules in your area of practice.

 Knowing exactly how much money is coming in (through collections) and going out (through expenses) for your business makes it less likely that you’ll miss out on sales by accident (i.e., due to billable hours not being recorded or missing out on tax deduction opportunities).
+“Accountants for Lawyers” understand the unique financial needs of legal professionals and can help ensure that your financial records are accurate and comprehensive.

 You can also use this data to determine which parts of your practice work best and which don’t.
 This will help you decide how to use your resources in the future to help your business grow.